2plus2cabbage/terraform-oci-paloalto-base/README.md

 - **Windows VM cannot reach internet**: Check Palo Alto firewall security policies and NAT rules
 - **Terraform apply fails with image subscription errors**: Ensure you have accepted the Palo Alto Marketplace terms in OCI Console
 - **Route creation fails**: The trust route uses a data source for the firewall trust interface private IP, which creates an implicit dependency
+- **Terraform destroy fails**: You must revert the trust subnet route table to the default before destroying (see step 11 above)

 ## Potential Costs and Licensing
 - **OCI Compute Costs**: